 Remove deleterious material, organic matter, and sediment, etc., from all ponds, lakes, sloughs, channels, and existing roadway ditches prior to placement of embankment.
 This work will be subsidiary to this item.

-Ensure that the final 12 inches of embankment to be treated has a minimum PI of 4 and a maximum PI of 15.
-(If the typical section if properly detailed this note may not be necessary when Item 132 Ty A material is specified.)

 This item will be used to cover foundations from ground level to the three-inch minimum level below the top of foundations.
 (For use on projects with signals or luminaires)

 Drill or dig one or more holes for thickness measurement, refill, and re-compact material at the location and frequency as directed.
 This work is considered subsidiary to this item.